Best mountain bike helmets 2023 - top-rated head protection for the trail

 The type of helmet you buy, whether it's half-shell or full-face, can largely be determined by your riding discipline.
 Cross-country mountain biking helmets are often similar to road cycling designs as they share the highest design priority of the best ventilation, this will allow riders to push themselves to their physical limit without the risk of overheating.
 This means less coverage and bigger vents.
 The shell focuses its protection on the area of the head above the ears and will usually not have a peak.

-For helmets best suited for mountain bike trail riding you can expect an increased level of head coverage when compared to a cross-country helmet - particularly to the rear in order to protect the base of your skull - plus an adjustable peak, smaller vents and a noticeable increase in weight.
+For helmets best suited for mountain bike trail riding you can expect an increased level of head coverage when compared to a cross-country helmet - particularly to the rear to protect the base of your skull - plus an adjustable peak, smaller vents and a noticeable increase in weight.
 A good balance of protection, weight and venting makes trail helmets solid all-around performers.
 The phrase ‘trail’ is a fairly big catchall that can cover anything from gnarly cross-country to light enduro, so there’s a wide spectrum of trail helmets available as a result.

 Enduro helmets take head protection to the next level when compared to trail or all-mountain cousins.
 If you are riding or racing more extreme trails often associated with the enduro scene you will want an increase in head protection amongst other body armour.
 Enduro trails are often ridden blind, with little or no chance to assess trail obstacles before hitting them at pace.
 An increase in coverage will result in slightly more weight and less airflow than trail cross-country models but you can expect more confidence when riding in the bigger mountains with technical trails.
 On certain models, you will also find additional features such as ear protection and on-helmet goggle parking.
 Convertible designs with removable chin bars or fixed chin bars with large vents to aid breathing are now common in this category.